Published Survey

 No

-Incoming P1 students will complete Basic Life Support training and consent to randomized drug testing during the summer prior to matriculation.
+Incoming P1 students must complete additional health requirements—including a general physical, immunizations, Basic Life Support (BLS) training, and consent for randomized drug testing—during the summer before starting the program.

 Yes